lorin/resilience-engineering/README.md

 * [The High Reliability Organization Perspective] ([TWRR](https://resilienceroundup.com/issues/09/))
 * [Automation surprises]
 * [Safety II professionals: How resilience engineering can transform safety practice]
+* [Gaps in the continuity of care and progress on patient safety]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://www.researchgate.net/publication/327427067_The_Theory_of_Graceful_Extensibility_Basic_rules_that_govern_adaptive_systems
 [How do systems manage their adaptive capacity to successfully handle disruptions?
 A resilience engineering perspective]: https://www.researchgate.net/publication/286581322_How_do_systems_manage_their_adaptive_capacity_to_successfully_handle_disruptions_A_resilience_engineering_perspective